-Revision Issued Date Description Α August 19, 1999 First Release В October 5, 1999 Second release Correction has been made due to overall review of the manual.
-Appendix has additional information. С November 25,1999 Third release Correction has been made due to overall review of the manual.
-Some T.B.D have been made clear.
-Appendix has additional information Fig7-3, 7-4 has been mounted.
+Revision Issued Date Description Α August 17, 1999 First Release В October 5, 1999 Second release Change has been made due to overall review of the manual. С November 25,1999 Third Release Change has been made due to overall review of the manual. • Some T.B.D have been made clear. • Appendix has additional information. - Fig7-3, 7-4 has been mounted.